moq-wg/moq-transport/draft-ietf-moq-transport.md

 longer valid.
 A value of 0 indicates that the subscription does not expire or expires at an unknown time.
 Expires is advisory and a subscription can end prior to the expiry time or last longer.

+* Delivery Timeout: The number of milliseconds the publisher has agreed to attempt forwarding objects, or zero to indicate no limit.
+MUST be 0 when the SUBSCRIBE specified a 'Delivery Order' of 'Strict In Order'.
+See ({{delivery-timeout}}) above.

 * ContentExists: 1 if an object has been published on this track, 0 if not.
 If 0, then the Largest Group ID and Largest Object ID fields will not be